 I have already shared previously my life adjustments since I started this journey to becoming the next lawyer in our family.
 Hehe.
 For the record, I constantly adjust because, of course, as what Christina Perri sang, “I’m only humaaaan, and I crash and I breakdown.”
 Hahaha.
 After our midterms, I was not able to wake up early again as early as 4 a.m.
 I think it’s partly because I stay up later.
 Consequently, I am always late or absent at work.
 It is always a walk of shame.
 Haha.
 My work is another story; let me just focus on my acads in this post.
 Haha.

 I have a lot to thank for my boyfriend who’s always willing to meet me halfway or go to Manila for us to study together.
-Maybe it’s just me, but studying with him feels so much better because I’m a little more pressured to study seeing him studying and I have someone to talk to when I’m already getting sleepy.
+Maybe it’s just me, but studying with him feels so much better because I’m a little more pressured to study when I see him studying, and I have someone to talk to when I’m already getting sleepy.
 Haha.
 It’s impractical most of the time to meet him, but I’m more productive when I’m studying with him so I don’t mind. 🙂 I hope he feels the same, too!
 Hahaha. 🙂

 MOST DIFFICULT SUBJECT